Askern railway station: History

 The branch line of the Wakefield, Pontefract and Goole Railway (WP&GR) between Knottingley (on the WP&GR) and Askern Junction (on the London and York Railway, a predecessor of the Great Northern Railway) was authorised on 16 July 1846.
 It opened on 6 June 1848, and Askern, 8 mi from Knottingley, was one of the original stations.
 In the meantime, the WP&GR had amalgamated with the Manchester and Leeds Railway and others on 9 July 1847 to form the Lancashire and Yorkshire Railway (L&YR).
 The L&YR became part of the London Midland and Scottish Railway during the Grouping of 1923.
 The station was closed to regular passenger traffic from 10 March 1947, and to all passenger traffic from 27 September 1948.
 It remained open for goods traffic until October 1964.
 The station was passed over to the Eastern Region of British Railways on nationalisation.
-It had been reopened for limited service by 3 August 1980 but was subsequently closed and the platforms removed.
+It had been reopened for limited service by 3 August 1980 but was subsequently last used in 1984 and the platforms removed.

 The site today

-Trains still pass the site as the line is still open for freight traffic, and since May 2010, regular passenger trains operated by Grand Central pass through to and from London King's Cross.
+Trains still pass the site as the line is still open for freight traffic, and since 23 May 2010, regular passenger trains operated by Grand Central pass through to and from London King's Cross.

 In September 2008, as part of Doncaster Borough Councils report on rail corridors in the borough Askern, along with seven other sites, was listed as one of the stations suitable for reopening in the future.